egor7orlov/test-starship-api/README.md

 During development, I kept in mind an idea of [clean architecture](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*0u-ekVHFu7Om7Z-VTwFHvg.png) in mind with its layers of application.
+I have to say that in some cases such structure is probably an overkill but in most cases it was perfect in terms of development experience.

 ## LangChain integration